 That is why insert performance is partly a maintenance-culture issue.

-Standardization Is Often Worth More Than The Edge Price Difference
+Standardization Is Often Worth More Than the Edge Price Difference

 A shop rarely gets the full benefit of inserts by buying random holders and insert families whenever a new job appears.
 The real advantage usually comes when the tooling system becomes more standardized.
 Fewer insert families, cleaner inventory logic, and repeated holder use often produce more savings than the theoretical edge price alone.